-Medical Receptionist is a 16.5 credit hour Level I (Basic Skills) Certificate.
-The Medical Receptionist program has been designed to prepare individuals to function with supervision in a health care office providing customer service as well as patient intake and discharge services.
-The curriculum includes medical office procedures such as scheduling appointments, managing the telephone, filing, mail duties, preparing and maintaining patient records, basic insurance claims, word processing, basic spreadsheet and database skills, as well as medical office policies such as privacy requirements.
+Prepares individuals to function with supervision in a health care office providing customer service as well as patient intake and discharge services.
+The curriculum includes medical office procedures such as scheduling appointments, managing the telephone, filing, mail duties, preparing and maintaining patient records, basic insurance claims, word processing, basic, spreadsheet and database skills, as well as medical office policies such as privacy requirements.

 All students seeking admission into the Medical Receptionist Certificate Program must schedule an appointment with the Health Careers Advisor at (313) 845-9877.
 Admission to the program is based upon satisfying the following admission requirements:

-- A minimum high school GPA of C+ (2.5) or a minimum average score of 55 on GED test, or a minimum college GPA of 2.25 (C) or better for both HFCC students and transfer students.
+- A minimum high school grade-point-average of C+ (2.5) or a minimum average score of 55 on the GED test, or a minimum college grade-point-average of C (2.25) for both transfer students and Henry Ford College students.

-- A COMPASS Pre-Algebra score of 39+ or successful completion of MATH 074 with a C grade or better.
+- A Math placement of MATH-080 or higher or successful completion MATH-074 or MATH-0774 with a C grade or better.

 Once these requirements have been met, the student will be given a granted petition to register for classes from the program director.
 Once a class roster has been filled for a particular class, the student may place themselves on the course waitlist for the next possible seat.